Recycling got you confused? Try a bird’s-eye view.

 A: Unfortunately, Styrofoam and other foam materials aren’t accepted in your curbside recycling or at drop-off locations.
 Foam food containers such as to-go boxes, cups, and packing peanuts are not widely recyclable and should be put in the trash instead.

 A: I get it.
-Plastic recycling feels confusing and it isn’t as simple as 1, 2, 3…There are seven different numbers.
+Plastic recycling feels confusing and it isn’t as simple as 1,2,3…There are seven different numbers.
 Even if a piece of plastic has the recycling symbol on it, it may not be accepted in your cart.
-Recycle your kitchen, bathroom, laundry room bottles and containers.
+Recycle all of your kitchen, bathroom, laundry room bottles and containers and more.
+Use our waste wizard tool to see what plastics you can recycle!

 Certain plastic materials like plastic bags can get caught in recycling machines.
 Leave these out of your recycling and find a nearby drop-off location for them.